The Strand Test

 4. Susan Sontag and Joseph Heller

 There were famous people who sometimes came to the Strand but the only celebrities that were of interest to us were writers.
 When Harvey Keitel or Lauren Hutton came in to the store no one in our group deigned to even go upstairs to the main floor to see the commotion - why bother?
 Susan Sontag was another matter.
 We were all fans and were surprised when she turned out to be nice to us.
 This was something we regarded as a strange but pleasant anomaly.
-Current women writers presented a formidable group that we loved: Kathy Acker, Anne Beattie and Renata Alder were welcome and we took turns helping them find things – something that to us was very easy – like finding the plates and glasses in your own kitchen - but most people regarded the organizational system of the Strand as a secret coded language – something we obviously enjoyed.
+Current women writers presented a formidable group that we loved: Kathy Acker, Anne Beattie and Renata Alder were welcome and we took turns helping them find things, something that to us was very easy, like finding the plates and glasses in your own kitchen.
+But most people regarded the organizational system of the Strand as a secret coded language – something we obviously enjoyed.

 We treated male writers either with mild annoyance or with pure contempt depending on their standing in our hierarchy.
 I had affection for Gore Vidal’s work, particularly Burr that I thought a masterpiece and for Milan Kundera, that everyone agreed was an exception to all of our rules – you couldn’t touch Kundera!
 I also loved Norman Mailer’s work, and had the extraordinary pleasure of reading Executioner’s Song and Ancient Evenings during lunch breaks.
-The writer whose work I most admired, Joan Didion, never came in while I worked there but I did meet her in the early seventies, for a few seconds, when, in the Westwood Bookstore in Los Angeles, I asked her to autograph a copy of The White Album.
+The writer whose work I most admired, Joan Didion, never came in while I worked there but I did meet her in the early seventies, for a few seconds, when, in the Westwood Bookstore in Los Angeles, I asked her to autograph a copy of her most recent book, The White Album.
 She was very small and very frail in appearance, seemingly ditzy and funny and at the same time very proper and formal – a total and delightful surprise.
 The only time I ever saw Grant excited, without a trace of irony, was when Joseph Heller came in to the Strand.
 It was sometime in February and he had a deep tan that glowed, an immense head of beautiful healthy white hair, and an incredible light grey suit that no one wore in real life – only in Cary Grant films during his Hitchcock period.
 He looked like the healthiest and happiest human being I had ever seen.
 We were all at the top of the stairs looking at him casually looking at the books on the tables without saying a word – just mesmerized.
 We kept pushing Grant to go up and say hello – a kind of emissary from our group in the basement who had actually studied with Heller - but he never did.

 For a few months there was a short skinny pale young genius named with us named Bradley who couldn't lift fifty pounds at all much less over his head.
 He could read French beautifully as well as any of the Russians in the original.
-He told us about Robert Walser and Arno Shmidt – writers we had never heard of.
-What was such person doing wasting his time at the Strand?
+He told us about Robert Walser and Arno Schmidt – writers we had never heard of.
+What was such person doing at the Strand?
 Bradley read voraciously while on the job but was not fired.
 He even curled up like a cat between piles of books and took naps.
 Most of the other guys considered this person a freak and shunned him.
 This surprised me because he appeared at first glance to be a good candidate for our group.
 He never seemed to be in the present tense.
 Most of the time he had a look on his face as if he had been just delighted by something but was shy to explain exactly what.
 Once he asked if I wanted to go to a Seder with his family, who lived on the Upper East Side, and I had no idea what he was talking about.
 He explained Passover to me.

 Strangely he didn't know anything about films and considered them a childish art form - similar to how I saw comic books.
 We taught each other those things we were strong on and I probably learned more about literature from him than anyone at that impressionable age where you soak things up through your skin and your consciousness in a way that happens only rarely as you get older.